 Kara Hartzler reflected on the award at ACSblog and in the interview below.

 The 2012 Award Recipient: Janson Wu, Gay & Lesbian Advocates & Defenders

-Janson Wu serves as the Staff Attorney at the Gay and Lesbian Advocates and Defenders (GLAD) in Boston, MA.
-He is a member of the legal team litigating GLAD’s two cases challenging the federal Defense of Marriage Act, one of which won a judgment from a federal appeals court that DOMA is unconstitutional, and was lead attorney on a variety of successful cases involving transgender rights.
+Janson Wu served as the Staff Attorney at the Gay and Lesbian Advocates and Defenders (GLAD) in Boston, MA.
+He was a member of the legal team litigating GLAD’s two cases challenging the federal Defense of Marriage Act, one of which won a judgment from a federal appeals court that DOMA is unconstitutional, and was lead attorney on a variety of successful cases involving transgender rights.
 Janson is now the Executive Director of GLAD.